 If you take an honest look in the mirror and don’t like what you see, then you’ve got some work to do.
 Miss me with that.

-Lupe Poblano, MS, is a Project Director at CompassPoint.
-Most recently Lupe served as the Director of Evaluation, Learning, and Strategy at Habitat for Humanity Greater San Francisco.
+Lupe Poblano, is co-director at CompassPoint.
 You can reach him by email.
 Follow him on twitter at @LupePoblano.

 Looking to receive more blogs, news, and resources like this?
 Sign up for our newsletter here.

 Read our series about centering justice and equity at CompassPoint: